osmlab/to-fix-backend/API.md

 - JSON data
 - required attributes
     - `user` - the user who fixed the item
-    - `key` - the key of the item that was fixed
+    - `key` - the key of the item that was not a error
 - replys "ok"

 ### POST `/csv`